The Danger of Sexual Addiction and What To Do If You're a Sex Addict

-If you feel you might be sexually compulsive or wounded, go talk to a good therapist.
+If you are a sex addict, get help.If you feel you might be sexually compulsive or wounded, go talk to a good therapist.
 Some potential red flags are:

 - If you are constantly masturbating, cheating on your spouse, endlessly pursuing new partners, keeping debilitating sexual secrets you are too ashamed to think about, much less share with others, you probably need help.

 - If you feel your sexuality impairs work or your personal life, you probably need help.

 Sexuality is not sickJust don’t decide you’re sick because you have drives to lust and become infatuated, or because you get off on watching pornography or reading romance novels, or because you’re ashamed of some aspect of what turns you on.
 All this comes with the territory of being human and having to make sense of the drives we all share.